Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Methods for Generalized Navigation

 The image observation consists of the live fluoroscopic image and the feature map goal representation.
 The goal representation is two grayscale images that are concatenated to form a $(512\times 612\times 2)$ image, and the live fluoroscopic image is a single grayscale $(512\times 612\times 1)$ image.
 Intuitively, the goal representation provides a guiding vector at each pixel location within the vessels.
 This provides richer information than an image of the goal state or location and is naturally suited for input to a CNN.
 We generate this representation by concatenating two images: one in which the pixel values represent the y-distance of their position to the center of the target aneurysm, and another for the x-distance.
 The pixels outside of the vessels are set to 1.
 The calculation of pixel value is as follows:

 where $u_{i, j}$ and $v_{i, j}$ represent the values in the $(i, j)$th index of feature maps $U$ and $V$, respectively, $m_{i, j}$ is the value of the $(i, j)$th index of the vessel mask in which the pixels inside the vessels have value 1 and outside have value 0, $x_a$ and $y_a$ are the x- and y-coordinates of the aneurysm center, and $c$ is a normalizing constant, chosen to scale the maximum possible distance given by the image's spatial dimensions to 1.
 In a real procedure, the vessels often move after the static vessel roadmap, from which the goal image is derived, is captured.
-Thus, we apply a small random rigid transformation to the goal image to simulate this inadvertent movement.
+Thus, we apply a small random rigid transformation (range of $\pm$3 mm, $\pm$3 deg.) to the goal image to simulate this inadvertent movement.
 The goal and fluoroscopic images are center-cropped and resized to $(224\times 224)$ and passed through their own respective Resnet encoders pretrained on ImageNet.
 Sinusoidal embeddings are added to the encoder outputs, and the sum is passed through a transformer encoder and decoder, which outputs the action chunk.

-The motor action chunk output is defined as relative to the motor positions at time $t$.
-This relative representation is useful in cases of imprecise robot kinematics~\cite{Kim2024}.
-In our case, the robot exhibits hysteresis due to its material characteristics as well as the compressible dynamics of air in the actuator.
-A relative action representation can account for such a varying relationship between shape, pressure, and syringe displacement by inferring a local relationship between robot shape and syringe displacement.
-The motor action outputs are optimized via the L1 loss $l_{L1}$ between the model output and demonstration data.
+The motor actions are predicted relative to the motor positions at time $t$, which is useful for imprecise robot kinematics~\cite{Kim2024} and allows the policy to infer a local relationship between robot shape and syringe displacement despite hysteresis and nonlinear dynamics.

-The contrast injection outputs are optimized differently.
-Since there are only a small number of contrast injections throughout an episode, and the timescale of the contrast injections is over five seconds, it is not necessary to predict the exact timestep at which the model should inject contrast.
-Otherwise, this would lead to a severe class imbalance that may be difficult to overcome.
+Since contrast injections are sparse and last several seconds, the policy predicts whether an injection is initiated within a chunk, avoiding severe time-step-level class imbalance.
 Thus, the contrast injection prediction for a given chunk can be formulated as:

+where $\hat{c}_s$ is a binary flag predicting whether contrast is injected at timestep $s$, and the sigmoid function $\sigma(\cdot)$ converts the output to a probability.